-The Advanced settings tab lets you configure more settings that are optional for the Proxy component.
+The Advanced on the Configuration screen lets you configure more settings that are optional for the VMware Tunnel Proxy.
 Except where noted, you can configure these settings before or after installation.

 - Navigate to Advanced tab. and select the

-- Configure the following VMware Tunnel Proxy component settings.
+- Configure the following VMware Tunnel Proxy settings.

-Setting Description RSA Adaptive Auth Integration Enable this setting if you want to integrate the Proxy component with RSA authentication for comprehensive Web browsing security.
+Setting Description RSA Adaptive Auth Integration Enable this setting if you want to integrate VMware Tunnel Proxy with the RSA authentication for a comprehensive Web browsing security.
 Access Logs

 Enable this setting to tell VMware Tunnel to write access logs to syslog for any of your own purposes.
 These logs are not stored locally.
 They are pushed to the syslog host over the port you define.
 Communication to the syslog server occurs over UDP, so ensure that UDP traffic is allowed over this port.